cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 Playing with a gamepad is supported.
 IK gets disabled when using one.

+### Gestures
+##### Opening the map
+Can be done by pressing the inventory button while holding your controller behind your head/over your shoulder.

 ---

 ### RE7 and RE8 (Not yet released)